sockcymbal/QuestionImprover/README.md

 How did this shared foundation influence the collective reasoning process?
 ``````
 #

+### Ideal Types of Questions for the QuestionImprover Agent
+1. Complex, Multi-Faceted Questions
+- Ideal for queries involving various layers and dimensions of trade-offs, requiring an intricate understanding and exploration.
+  The agent excels in unpacking and refining these layered questions, bringing clarity and depth to multifaceted topics.
+2. Strategic and Decision-Making Queries
+- Tailored for questions related to strategy development or critical decision-making, whether in business, academic research, or personal scenarios.
+The agent aids in structuring these questions to consider all vital factors and potential outcomes.
+3. Interdisciplinary and Research-Based Inquiries
+- Perfect for questions that cross disciplinary boundaries or are central to research projects.
+The agent's diverse personas
+  contribute insights from different fields, fostering an integrated and comprehensive exploration.
+4. Ethical and Moral Considerations
+- Suitable for probing into ethical dilemmas or moral issues.
+The agent assists in framing these questions to encompass various
+  ethical perspectives and implications, ensuring a balanced and thorough examination.
+5. Critical Thinking and Problem-Solving Challenges
+- Designed for questions that demand critical thinking or are aimed at resolving complex problems.
+The agent helps in reshaping
+  these questions to challenge assumptions and explore diverse solution pathways.
+6. Questions Driving Creative Exploration and Innovation
+- Well suited for inquiries aimed at driving creative thinking.
+The agent adeptly aids in formulating questions that challenge
+  conventional perspectives and inspire new paths of thought, making it a valuable tool for those looking to venture beyond
+  traditional boundaries.

+#
 That's it!
 For now.
 I'm constantly modifying these prompts and iterating them in various ways for specific use-cases (and encourage you to do the same), but these are a good starting point because they set the right foundation for what this agent is trying to achieve.
 In the spirit of continuous improvement and being best in class, this agent's reasoning process should improve over time and incorporate the best reasoning techniques out there that are valid for this context.
 This is all an exercise in trial and error to develop heuristics that unlock cognitive potential.